Predicates

 directive

-cannot list a predicate (or its alias if defined) which is defined in
+cannot list a predicate (or its alias if defined) that is defined in

 the object (or category) containing the directive.
 Any conflicts are